jatinchowdhury18/AnalogTapeModel/CONTRIBUTING.md

 If you've been using the plugin for a while and are pretty familiar with it, please consider contributing to the plugin [documentation](https://ccrma.stanford.edu/~jatin/chowdsp/Products/ChowTapeManual.pdf).
-Additionally, if someone would want to make a YouTube video giving a demo or a walkthrough of the plugin features, that would be most welcome.

 ## Plugin Development